Tensor term logic for categorial grammars: simple unification of commutative and noncommutative structure: Intuitionistic tensor term logic

 The {\it polarity of a free index occurrence $i$ in the sequent} $\Gamma\vdash A$ is the same as the polarity of $i$ in $A$ if $i$ is located in $A$ and is the opposite of its polarity in $\Gamma$ if it is located in $\Gamma$. \ed The definition says that every index occurring in a sequent has {\it exactly} one upper and one lower polarity free occurrence (keeping in mind that polarities to the left of the turnstile are read upside down.)

 The intended semantics of the sequent $A_{(1)},\ldots,A_{(n)}\vdash B$ (sequence numbers in brackets in order to avoid confusion with indices) is the following: if we have terms $t_{(1)},\ldots,t_{(n)}$ of types $A_{(1)},\ldots,A_{(n)}$ respectively, then the product $t_{(1)}\cdots t_{(n)}$ is of type $B$.
 (When $n=0$, i.e. the sequent has the form $\vdash B$, this should be understood that the term $1$ is of type $B$.) \bd The system of {\it intuitionistic tensor term logic} ({\bf ITTL}) is given by the rules in Figure \ref{ITTL_rules}, where it is assumed that all expressions are well-formed sequents, i.e. each free index has exactly one upper and one lower polarity occurrence . \ed We encourage the reader to check that the ``naive'' semantics of types discussed in the preceding subsection is sound for the above system.
 The last four rules (i.e. the part that is not the usual intuitionistic linear logic) express the requirement that the interpretation of types should be consistent with reparameterization as in (\ref{consistency with reparameterization}).
 In this group, the rules marked with the arrow directed from the unit are {\it expansion} rules, and those with the arrow directed towards the unit are {\it reduction} rules.
 There are other, admissible, expansion and reduction rules of a similar form and with the same meaning shown in Figure \ref{ITTL_admissible rules}.
 Their admissibility will be proven in the next subsection.
-Finally, note also that there is another rule introducing the unit, namely the special instance ${1}^i_j\vdash {1}^i_j$ of the $({\rm{Id}})$ axiom. \begin{Rem} It might be interesting to study what will be the logic of tensor terms when we add to the definition of terms the additional congruence from (\ref{empty loop}) (see Remark \ref{Rem1}).
-For example the ``naive'' semantics will validate the principle $\vdash (A^i_j\multimap A^i_k)\otimes(A^l_k\multimap A^l_j)$.
-(Indeed, we have $\delta^j_k\in ||A^i_j\multimap A^i_k||$, $\delta_j^k\in ||A^l_k\multimap A^l_j||$, and $\delta^j_k\delta^k_j$ becomes $1$ under (\ref{empty loop}).)
-But the latter sequent is easily seen to be underivable in the given formulation of {\bf ITTL} without the Cut rule.
-(The sequent has no free indices, therefore the last rule in its derivation cannot be $({\rm{R}}{1}_\leftarrow)$.
-So it could only be the $(\otimes)$ rule, and this does not work.)
-That the proposed formulation of {\bf ITTL} is cut-free will be shown shortly. \end{Rem}
+Finally, note also that there is another rule introducing the unit, namely the special instance ${\bf 1}^i_j\vdash {\bf 1}^i_j$ of the $({\rm{Id}})$ axiom. \begin{Rem} We call the propositional constant {\bf 1} the {\it unit}, but this might be somewhat misleading.